nemborkar/100DaysOfCodeLogs/Round03.md

 ## Log

+### 20210423 Day46

+Continued building the API in the monolithic Django project
+DB was down, so was kinda hard to test the new functions
+It seems like it was fixed around 17:45, soo values after 17:50 were there
+My API seems to be working fine but will need the DB to be populated to get all values
+Without making too many changes, guess I'll just wait it out and test tomorrow

 ### 20210422 Day45

 When trying to figure out front end requirements (as a back end dev), pitch/ask for expected JSON output